-Table A, Composition: Content and structure
+Table A, Composition: Content and structure - Specific Criteria

-General criteria Specific criteria General criteria Descriptive Writing Narrative Writing Band 1 11-13 W1: Content is complex, sophisticated and realistic.W2: Overall structure is secure and the constituent parts well balanced and carefully managed.
-Many well-defined and developed ideas and images create a convincing, original, overall picture with varieties of focus.
+Specific criteria Descriptive Writing Narrative Writing Band 1 11-13 Many well-defined and developed ideas and images create a convincing, original, overall picture with varieties of focus.
 The plot is convincing with elements of fiction such as description, characterisation and climax, and with cogent detail.
-Band 2 9-10 W1: Content develops some interesting and realistic features in parts of the writing.
-W2: Writing is orderly, and beginnings and endings are satisfactorily managed.
-Frequent, well-chosen images and details give an impression of reality, although the overall picture is not consistent.
+Band 2 9-10 Frequent, well-chosen images and details give an impression of reality, although the overall picture is not consistent.
 The plot incorporates some interesting features, but not consistently so: the reader may be aware of the creation of suspense and a sense of climax.
-Band 3 7-8 W1: Content is straightforward with ideas, features and images that satisfactorily address the task; some opportunities for development are taken.
-W2: Overall structure is competent and some sentences are well sequenced.
-A selection of relevant ideas, images and details addresses the task, even where there is a tendency to write a narrative.
+Band 3 7-8 A selection of relevant ideas, images and details addresses the task, even where there is a tendency to write a narrative.
 The plot is straightforward and cohesive with some identification of features such as character and setting.
-Band 4 5-6 W1: Content consists of relevant ideas that are briefly developed.
-W2: Overall structure is easily followed, though some constituent parts are too long or too short to be effective.
-The task is addressed with a series of ordinary details, which may be more typical of a narrative.
+Band 4 5-6 The task is addressed with a series of ordinary details, which may be more typical of a narrative.
 Recording of relevant but sometimes unrealistic events outweighs other desirable elements of narrative fiction.
-Band 5 3-4 W1: Content is simple, and the presentation of ideas and events may only be partially credible.
-W2: Overall structure is recognisable though paragraphing is inconsistent and sequences of sentences insecure.
-Where a narrative is written, the recording of events may preclude the use of sufficient descriptive detail.
+Band 5 3-4 Where a narrative is written, the recording of events may preclude the use of sufficient descriptive detail.
 The plot is a simple narrative that may consist of events that are only partially credible or which are presented with partial clarity.

-Company ouitonic Specific criteria General criteria Descriptive Writing Narrative Writing Band 6 1-2 W1: Content is inconsistent in relevance, interest and clarity.W2: Structure is frequently unclear, revealing a limited grasp of purpose.
-Some relevant facts are identified, but the overall picture is unclear and lacks development.
+Band 6 1-2 Some relevant facts are identified, but the overall picture is unclear and lacks development.
 The plot lacks coherence and narrates events indiscriminately.
-Band 7 0 W1: Content is rarely relevant and there is little material.W2: The structure is disorderly.
-Individual ideas are not properly communicated and the effect is one of incoherence.
+Band 7 0 Individual ideas are not properly communicated and the effect is one of incoherence.
 The plot is hard to follow and is only partially relevant.